openstack/nova/doc/source/devref/filter_scheduler.rst

 ``ram_allocation_ratio`` and ``cpu_allocation_ratio`` for over-subscription.
 The
 filtering is done in the following manner:

-* Filter will try to match the exact NUMA cells of the instance to those of the host.
-It *will not* attempt to pack the instance onto the host.
+* Filter will attempt to pack instance cells onto host cells.
 * It will consider the standard over-subscription limits for each host NUMA cell, and provide limits to the compute host accordingly (as mentioned above).
 * If instance has no topology defined, it will be considered for any host.